ctrlplusb/easy-peasy/README.md

 };
 ```

-In the case that your `useStore` implementation depends on an "external" value when mapping state.
-Then you should provide the respective "external" within the second argument to the `useStore`.
-The `useStore` hook will then track the external value and ensure to recalculate the mapped state if any of the external values change.
+In the case that your `useStore` implementation depends on an "external" value when mapping state, you should provide the respective "external" within the second argument to the `useStore`.
+This is a similar requirement to some of the official hooks that are bundled with React.
+The `useStore` hook will then track the external value and ensure that the state is remapped every time the external value(s) change.

 ```javascript
 import { useStore } from 'easy-peasy';